UvaCsl/HemoCell/doc/user_guide/Case.rst

 Creating your own HemoCell Case
 ===============================

-This tutorial assumes that you have already compiled the hemocell library, either by following :ref:`singularity` or by following :ref:`from_source`.
+This tutorial assumes that you have already compiled the HemoCell library, either by following :ref:`singularity` or by following :ref:`from_source`.

 To create a new hemoCell case it is the easiest to create a new folder within